My-CMDhub/Django-Task-Manager/README.md

 - Double-check your SMTP settings in both Supabase and your `.env` file.
 - For Gmail, ensure you are using an App Password and have 2FA enabled.
 - Try sending a test email from Supabase's **Users** tab.
+- SMTP password must be your google App password while setting up in Supabase.

 ### Webhook Not Working
 - Make sure ngrok is running and the URL matches the one in Supabase.